 In 2001, the 77th Texas Legislature amended the Health and Safety Code by passing Senate Bill (SB) 5, also known as the Texas Emissions Reduction Plan.
 The legislation mandated ambitious, fundamental changes in energy usage to help the state's political jurisdictions comply with federal Clean Air Act standards.
 It applied to all political subdivisions within Texas' 38 "non-attainment" counties; it subsequently was expanded to include 41 counties.

 SB 12 amended Health and Safety Code Section 388.005, in part, by requiring affected political subdivisions to implement all cost-effective energy efficiency measures; establish a goal to reduce electricity consumption by 5 percent each year for 6 years; and report efforts and progress annually to SECO.

 In 2011, the passage of SB 898 by the 82nd Legislature signified the continuance of SB 12 from the 80th Legislature.
-Senate Bill 898 superseded the previous emissions plan legislation (SB 12, 80th R.S.) but with a broader scope.
-With some modifications, it continues assistance to political jurisdictions in Texas' non-attainment and near non-attainment counties in meeting federal Clean Air Act standards.
-It also allows for an exemption for entities that submit requisite documentation.
-The provisions of SB 898 expire on Aug.
-31, 2021.
+Senate Bill 898 superseded the previous emissions plan legislation but with a broader scope.
+With some modifications, it continued assistance to political jurisdictions in Texas' non-attainment and near non-attainment counties in meeting federal Clean Air Act standards.
+It also allowed for an exemption for entities that submit requisite documentation.

 In 2015, the Texas Legislature passed House Bill 855, which requires state agencies to publish a list of the three most commonly used Web browsers on their websites.
 The Texas Comptroller’s most commonly used Web browsers are Google Chrome, Microsoft Internet Explorer and Apple Safari.